General information on the application process

 Application to our program is easier than ever.
-To make sure that you are successful in the process, here are the six main cornerstones to guarantee a smooth application process:
+To make sure that you are successful in the process, here are the seven main cornerstones to guarantee a smooth application process.

 The language of instruction in this program is English.
 Make sure to meet the required level of English (B2) not only in an examination, but in everyday learning situations.
 If you struggle with the language of instruction, learning the content of the courses is even harder and usually students do not succeed.